 People have a choice when and how they travel, but sometimes, disrupted flight experiences make us feel as though choice and solid customer service are more of a luxury than an ongoing standard.

 At AirHelp, we want to ensure that airline carriers and airports take responsibility and join the journey toward improved customer experience.
 Together, we can focus on better passenger experiences and more seamless travel.
-This is precisely why we instituted our annual AirHelp Score, not only to focus on eu flight compensation but the travel experience as a whole.
+This is precisely why we instituted our annual AirHelp Score.

 AirHelp Score rates airlines and airports worldwide on the following key factors: